appsquickly/typhoon/README.md

 ## Spring for Objective-C (TM) ?

 I don't work at SpringSource (I did once) and I'm not getting any financial benefit from this.
 I'm doing this because I think it's right.
-God knows, I'm the lastperson who would have any loyalty to the organization!
+God knows, I'm the last person who would have any loyalty to the organization!
 When I left SpringSource to move to the same country as my (then girlfriend now) wife they dropped a 400-page no-compete clause on my head and threatened legal action!!
 I had no intention to compete.
-So, I gave up my share options, and soon after SpringSource was bought by VmWare for $400M so they all got rich while I ended up in the Philippines where money doesn't exactly grow on trees, you know!?
+So, I gave up my share options, and soon after SpringSource was bought by VmWare for $400M.
+They all got serious $$$, while I ended up in the Philippines where money doesn't exactly grow on trees, you know!?
 (I got two lovely children, and a very lovely wife). . . so, no. It is not (TM).
 Just one frail, consumptive poet and his DI container, pecking away through the nights on an old Mac Quadra.